Mahendra-10/vendor-risk-digital-twin/docs/presentation/final_presentation_cloud_computing.md

 **Content:**
 - **Headline:** "Related work and gaps"

-**Existing Solutions:**
+**What Exists (and why it's insufficient):**
-- **GRC Platforms:** Manual data entry, no simulation
+- **GRC Platforms:** Manual data entry, no simulation → Reactive, not predictive
-- **Security Ratings:** External scores, no infrastructure mapping
+- **Security Ratings:** External scores, no infrastructure mapping → Can't map vendor → service → business process
-- **Risk Quantification:** Financial-only, no operational simulation
+- **Risk Quantification:** Financial-only, no operational simulation → Missing operational and compliance impact

-**Gap Identified:**
-- No existing solution combines:
+**The Gap (what's missing):**
-  - Automated cloud-native discovery
+- ❌ No automated cloud-native discovery (manual process)
-  - Graph-based dependency modeling
+- ❌ No graph-based dependency modeling (can't see relationships)
-  - Real-time failure simulation
+- ❌ No real-time failure simulation (can't predict impact)
-  - Multi-dimensional impact prediction
+- ❌ No multi-dimensional impact (only financial, not operational/compliance)

+**Our Contribution:**
+- ✅ **First solution** that combines all four capabilities above
+- ✅ **Cloud-native** approach (automated, no manual steps)
+- ✅ **Predictive** rather than reactive

 **Image Placeholder:**
-- [IMAGE: Competitive landscape comparison]
+- [IMAGE: Gap analysis - what exists vs. what's needed]

 ---